 The facial nerve controls most of the muscles of the face and parts of the ear.
-The facial nerve passes through a narrow opening of bone from the brain to the face.
+The facial nerve passes through a narrow opening of bone from the brain to the front.

-If the facial nerve is inflamed, it will press against the cheekbone or pinch in the narrow gap; This can result in damage to the protective covering of the nerve.
+If the facial nerve is inflamed, it will press against the cheekbone or pinch in the narrow gap; This can damage the nerve’s protective covering.

-If the protective covering of the nerve is damaged, the signals that are sent from the brain to the muscles of the face are not transmitted correctly, which leads to facial muscles to weaken or paralyze, as with Bell’s Paralysis.
+If the protective covering of the nerve is damaged, the signals sent from the brain to the muscles of the face are not transmitted correctly, which leads to facial muscles weakening or paralyzing, as with Bell’s Paralysis.

-However, scientists are not completely sure of the exact causes.
+However, scientists are not entirely sure of the exact causes.